TD-Dan/Sunwai/Sunwai workbook/Workbook Lessons/Lesson 1.2 - Syllables and Stress.md

     *   `ouman` (oo-man)
     *   `Neko` (Nee-ko)

-*(Check your answers for Exercises 1, 2, & 3 in [[Appendix A - Answer Key for Exercises]]!)*
+*(Check your answers for Exercises 1, 2, & 3 in [Appendix A - Answer Key for Exercises](../Appendices/Appendix%20A%20-%20Answer%20Key%20for%20Exercises.md)!)*

 ---

 *Pene!* You now understand how Sunwai sounds are put together into syllables and words, and how the basic rhythm works.
 This structure makes words distinct and relatively easy to pronounce.

-In the next lesson, we'll explore a core idea: how a single Sunwai word can often wear different hats – acting as a noun, verb, or descriptor depending on how it's used! --> [[Lesson 1.3 - Words Wear Different Hats]]]]
+In the next lesson, we'll explore a core idea: how a single Sunwai word can often wear different hats – acting as a noun, verb, or descriptor depending on how it's used! --> [Lesson 1.3 - Words Wear Different Hats](Lesson%201.3%20-%20Words%20Wear%20Different%20Hats.md)]]